pingcap/docs-cn/sql/time-zone.md

 ---
-title: Time Zone
+title: Time Zone Support
 summary: Learn how to set the time zone and its format.
 category: user guide
 ---

-# Time Zone
+# Time Zone Support

 The time zone in TiDB is decided by the global `time_zone` system variable and the session `time_zone` system variable.
-The initial value for `time_zone` is 'SYSTEM', which indicates that the server time zone is the same as the system time zone.
+The default value of `time_zone` is `SYSTEM`.
+The actual time zone corresponding to `System` is configured when the TiDB cluster bootstrap is initialized.
+The detailed logic is as follows:

+- Prioritize the use of the `TZ` environment variable.
+- If the `TZ` environment variable fails, extract the time zone from the actual soft link address of `/etc/localtime`.
+- If both of the above methods fail, use `UTC` as the system time zone.

 You can use the following statement to set the global server `time_zone` value at runtime: